xtal0/klar/README.md

 * `DOCKER_TIMEOUT` - timeout in minutes when trying to fetch layers from a docker registry

+* `DOCKER_REGISTRY` - the Docker registry to connect to.
+Default is Docker Hub.

 * `REGISTRY_INSECURE` - Allow Klar to access insecure registries (HTTP only).
 Default is `false`.

 * `JSON_OUTPUT` - Output JSON, not plain text.
 Default is `false`.

-* `WHITELIST_FILE` - Path to the YAML file with the CVE whitelist.
-Look at `whitelist-example.yaml` for the file format.

 Usage: